Mostaqul143/Netflix-Movies-And-TV-Shows-Clustering/README.md

+## Project Overview

-Objectives:
+### Objectives:
-Conduct Exploratory Data Analysis.
+1. Conduct Exploratory Data Analysis.

-Try understanding what type content is available in different countries.
+2. Understand the type of content available in different countries.

-Check if Netflix is increasingly focusing on TV rather than movies in recent years.
+3. Analyze if Netflix is increasingly focusing on TV rather than movies in recent years.

-Clustering similar content by matching text-based features.
+4. Cluster similar content by matching text-based features.

-Methods used:
+### Methods used:
-Descriptive Statistics.
+- Descriptive Statistics.

-Data Visualization.
+- Data Visualization.

-Machine Learning.
+- Machine Learning.

-Libraries utilized:
+### Libraries utilized:
-NumPy and Pandas - For dataset cleaning and analysis.
+- NumPy and Pandas: For dataset cleaning and analysis.

-Matplotlib, Plotly and Seaborn - For Data Visualization.
+- Matplotlib, Plotly, and Seaborn: For Data Visualization.

-SkLearn and nltk - For machine learning and clustering.
+- Scikit-learn and nltk: For machine learning and clustering.

-Project Overview
-Netflix, is an American subscription streaming service and production company.
-It was founded in 1997 by Reed Hastings and Marc Randolph in Scott’s Valley, California.

-It offers a library of films and television series through distribution deals as well as its own productions, known as Netflix Originals.
+Netflix, an American subscription streaming service and production company founded in 1997, offers a library of films and television series through distribution deals and its own productions, known as Netflix Originals.

-Our objective is to conduct an Exploratory Data Analysis to understand what content is available in different countries and if Netflix has been increasingly focusing on TV rather than movies in recent years.
-And use these insights to cluster similar content by matching text-based features.

-After loading the data, we start by observing the first and last five values to understand the dataset.
-This is followed by feature engineering to extract new variables from the datetime variable date_added.
+After loading the data, the project begins by observing the first and last five values to understand the dataset.
+Feature engineering is then conducted to extract new variables from the datetime variable `date_added`.

-This cleaned data is then used to conduct EDA in order to understand it better and identify the underlying trends.
+The cleaned data is used for Exploratory Data Analysis (EDA) to understand the dataset better and identify underlying trends.

-Once obtained the required insights from the EDA, we start with Pre-processing the text data by removing the punctuation, and, stop words.
-This filtered data is passed through TF - IDF Vectorizer since we are conducting a text-based clustering and the model needs the data to be vectorized in order to predict the desired results.
+After obtaining insights from EDA, the text data is pre-processed by removing punctuation and stop words.
+The filtered data is then passed through TF-IDF Vectorizer for text-based clustering.

-Then clusters were built using the Agglomerative clustering algorithm, and the optimal number of clusters came out to be 12.
-This was obtained after visualizing the dendrogram.
+Clusters are built using the Agglomerative clustering algorithm, with the optimal number of clusters determined to be 12 through visualization of the dendrogram.